-Immigrant justice and human rights groups are demanding the Obama administration close a recently converted migrant jail in Karnes, Texas.
+Immigrant justice and human rights groups are demanding the Obama administration close a recently converted migrant jail in Karnes City, Texas.
 The jail incarcerates 530 children and families and is owned and operated by the private prison corporation GEO Group.

 The call to close the Karnes jail comes as Immigration and Customs Enforcement (ICE) officials recently confirmed plans to build a new immigrant family jail in Dilley, Texas, that is expected to hold 2,400 refugees arriving from Central America.

 The Karnes County Civil Detention Center, about 50 miles southeast of San Antonio, was converted this summer into a private migrant jail holding children and families fleeing poverty and violence from Central American countries.
 The jail is part of an expansion of immigrant family jails across the state facilitated by the Obama administration as a response to the refugee influx.
 The migrant jail was originally opened in 2012 to detain adult men.

 After visiting the jail Tuesday, staffers from Texas-based human rights groups described the conditions at the jail as “deplorable,” and they relayed messages from refugees detained inside who told the groups that many children are losing weight and that detainees have been threatened with family separation if they don’t sign certain immigration documents, including voluntary deportation forms.

 “No matter what the dressing of the family detention centers that are constructed, there simply is no way to do family detention the ‘right way,’ and we’re prepared to litigate if we have to,” said Adriana Piñon, a senior staff attorney at the American Civil Liberties Union (ACLU) of Texas during a press call.